 The indications below including FDA-approved indications and compendial uses are considered a covered benefit provided that all the approval criteria are met and the member has no exclusions to the prescribed therapy.

 FDA-Approved Indications

-Kalbitor is indicated for the treatment of acute attacks of hereditary angioedema (HAE) in patients 12 years of age and older.
+Ruconest is indicated for the treatment of acute attacks in adult and adolescent patients with hereditary angioedema (HAE).